Home | Contact us

 Thermal Hydraulics Model

-Lumped-loop approach with two-phase critical flow discharge, non-equilibrium pressurizer for PWR and drift flux model for BWR.
+Lumped-loop approach with two-phase critical flow discharge, non-equilibrium pressurizer for PWR and drift flux model for BWR

 Core Kinetics Model

-Point kinetics model with rod control and reactivity feedback from moderator temperature, Doppler and voids.
+Point kinetics model with rod control and reactivity feedback from moderator temperature, Doppler, and voids

 Control System